v4r-tuwien/gdrnet_pipeline/README.md

 # Object detection and pose estimation pipeline using YOLOv5 and GDR-Net++
-The pipeline is implemented to use YCB-V objects.
+The pipeline is implemented for the detection and pose estimatino of YCB-V objects.
 This repo includes submodules.
-Clone this repository via either SSH or HTTPS and clone the submodules:
+Clone this repository via either SSH or HTTPS and clone the submodules as well by:
 - `git clone https://github.com/v4r-tuwien/gdrnet_pipeline.git`
 - `cd gdrnet_pipeline`
 - `git submodule init`
 - `git submodule update`

 ## Startup using the compose file(s)
 [Configure](#configurations) all files first.
-Don't forget to set the [IP Adress of the ROS Master](#ros-master).
+Don't forget to set the [IP Adress of the ROS Master](#ros-master) if you have another ROS-Core running.

 The following commands will download the necessary data and then build all the docker containers and start them.